ythirion/refactoring-journey/4-simplifying-conditional-expressions.md

 * Simplify if else

 `Before touching this kind of code always check the Code Coverage`
+* Let's cover the missing branch
+* Only then simplify if else

 ### Benefits
 * Eliminates duplicate control flow code